mcclueless/agata_production/README.md

 For it to work you need to set the following environmental variables:

-# The provider for the AI models to use.
+//The provider for the AI models to use.
 MODEL_PROVIDER=OpenAI

-# The name of LLM model to use.
+//The name of LLM model to use.
 MODEL=gpt-4o-mini

-# Name of the embedding model to use.
+//Name of the embedding model to use.
 EMBEDDING_MODEL=text-embedding-3-large

-# Dimension of the embedding model to use.
+//Dimension of the embedding model to use.
 EMBEDDING_DIM=512

-# The OpenAI API key to use.
+//The OpenAI API key to use.
 OPENAI_API_KEY=

-# The number of similar embeddings to return when retrieving documents.
+//The number of similar embeddings to return when retrieving documents.
 TOP_K=10

-# Configuration for Pinecone vector store
+//Configuration for Pinecone vector store
-# The Pinecone API key.
+//The Pinecone API key.
 PINECONE_API_KEY=
 PINECONE_ENVIRONMENT=
 PINECONE_INDEX_NAME=